chupapee/telegram-stories-viewer-bot/README.md

 Once the bot and userbot are up and running, the Telegram Story Viewer is ready to use!

 <h2>🚀 Usage</h2>
-Just send a message to the bot with the desired Telegram username (@username).
+Just send a message to the bot with the desired Telegram username, phone number, or the direct link to story.
 Wait for the bot to retrieve and deliver the stories back to you